A short history of Feeding Futures

 SUSTAINABLE SCHOOL MEALS

-• Motivates school attendance
+• Motivate school attendance

-• Improves health and resilience
+• Improve health and resilience

-• Improves exam results
+• Improve learning and exam results

-COMMUNITY MOBILISATION
+COMMUNITY PARTNERSHIP

 AGRICULTURAL DEVELOPMENT